For 2021 West Nile Virus Activity information click here.

 Prevent the spread of disease

 View mosquito-borne diseases information - those are spread by the bite of an infected mosquito.
-Some diseases that are spread by mosquitoes include Zika virus, West Nile virus, etc., St. Louis Encephalitis (SLE), Eastern Equine Encephalitis (EEE), and LaCrosse (LAC) virus.
+Some diseases that are spread by mosquitoes include Zika virus, West Nile virus, Jamestown Canyon virus, St. Louis Encephalitis (SLE) virus, Eastern Equine Encephalitis (EEE) virus, and LaCrosse (LAC) virus.